Counting Discrete, Level-$1$, Quaternionic Automorphic Representations on $G_2$: Real Endoscopic Transfers

 It remains to compute the $\kappa$ terms in \ref{transfer1}.
 These signs depend in a very complicated way on the realization of $H$ and the exact transfer factors chosen.
-They can be pinned down most easily by looking at endoscopic character identities.
+We will therefore use an indirect trick to compute them more easily.